Skip to Content

 ANSI string

-The main logic implemented in this class is divided into splitting and wrapping, as is explained in the next sections.
+The AnsiString component handles the construction of strings that can be printed in a terminal.
+It has methods for splitting, appending, and wrapping strings with or without control sequences.
+The main logic implemented in this class is divided into splitting and wrapping, as is explained in the next subsections.

 Text splitting